Samuelzila/Cursed_Transliterator/README.md

 ### The electron version used is vulnerable to a major CVE.
-I do not intend on fixing this at the moment.
+I do not intend on fixing this at the moment because the code runs locally, without a connection to internet.

 # Cursed_Transliterator
 This is an app that transliterates text from esperanto into various obscure alphabets.